fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 ## Purpose

-Realm Roles define the constitutional offices of the Realm.
+Realm Roles define the constitutional offices serving the Warden's World.

 A role is not merely a personality or writing style.

 Each role exists because it performs a distinct function that no other role should permanently assume.

-The Realm is governed through these offices rather than through a single assistant identity.
+The Warden's World is stewarded through these offices rather than through a single assistant identity.

 ---